HelloZeroNet/Documentation/docs/en/site_development/zeroframe_api_reference.md

 ### chartGetPeerLocations

-Get list of unique peers in client
+Get a list of unique peers from the client.

-**Return**: List of unique peers
+**Return**: A list of unique peers.

 **Example**:
 ```javascript